chrisjsewell/jsonextended/docs/source/index.rst

 A module to extend the python json package functionality:

--  Treat a directory structure like a nested dictionary:
+-  Treat a directory structure like a nested dictionary

--  **lightweight plugin system**: define bespoke classes for **parsing** different file extensions (in-the-box: .json, .csv, .hdf5) and **encoding/decoding** objects
+-  **Lightweight plugin system**: define bespoke classes for **parsing** different file extensions (in-the-box: .json, .csv, .hdf5) and **encoding/decoding** objects

--  **lazy loading**: read files only when they are indexed into
+-  **Lazy Loading**: read files only when they are indexed into

--  **tab completion**: index as tabs for quick exploration of data
+-  **Tab Completion**: index as tabs for quick exploration of data

--  Manipulation of nested dictionaries:
+-  Manipulation of nested structures, including; filter, merge, flatten, unflatten

--  enhanced pretty printer
+-  Enhanced pretty printer

--  Javascript rendered, expandable tree in the Jupyter Notebook

--  functions including; filter, merge, flatten, unflatten

--  output to directory structure (of n folder levels)
+-  Output to directory structure (of n folder levels)

 -  On-disk indexing option for large json files (using the ijson package)

--  Units schema concept to apply and convert physical units (using the pint package)
+-  Units schema concept to apply and convert physical quantities (using the pint package)

 .. toctree::